 Copyright 2011 Ben Galluzzo

 Galluzzo, Benjamin Jason.
-"A finite-difference based approach to solving the subsurface fluid flow equation in heterogeneous media." doctoral dissertation, University of Iowa, 2011.
+"A finite-difference based approach to solving the subsurface fluid flow equation in heterogeneous media."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.